UK PM Urges Russia To Step Back From precipice - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 14th Feb, 2022 ) :British Prime Minister Boris Johnson on Monday urged Russian President Vladimir Putin to step back from "the edge of a precipice", warning that an invasion of Ukraine could come within 48 hours.

 "You've got about 130,000 troops massing on the Ukrainian border.
-This is a very, very dangerous, difficult situation," Johnson told reporters.
+This is a very, very dangerous, difficult situation," Johnson told reporters on a visit to Scotland.

 "We are on the edge of a precipice but there is still time for President Putin to step back," he added, echoing US warnings that an invasion could be imminent.

-Johnson called on Western allies to "stand together and show a united front", and on European leaders to learn the lessons from Moscow's actions in Crimea in 2014, when Russia annexed the peninsula, and reduce their dependency on Russian gas.
+Johnson called on Western allies to "stand together and show a united front", and on European leaders to learn the lessons from Moscow's annexation of Crimea in 2014, and reduce their dependence on Russian gas.

 "All European countries need to get (gas pipeline) Nord Stream out of the bloodstream, yank out that hypodermic drip-feed of Russian hydrocarbons that is keeping so many European economies going," he said.

 Johnson said he had no plans to visit Moscow, but that he would be discussing the crisis with "various leaders, including (US President) Joe Biden, very soon."
-Foreign Secretary Liz Truss will later Monday chair a meeting of the emergency COBR committee to discuss the consular response to the crisis following Friday's update to travel advice, in which all British citizens were urged to leave Ukraine, according to Johnson's spokesperson.
+In London, Foreign Secretary Liz Truss later chaired a meeting of the government's emergency "COBR" committee, to discuss British nationals who may end up stuck in Ukraine in the event of hostilities.

-The prime minister will also receive a security briefing from intelligence chiefs and will on Tuesday chair a full meeting of COBR to discuss the UK's overall response, said his office.
+The government is urging all Britons to leave the country by commercial flights, but says it is maintaining a "core" diplomatic presence in Kyiv.

-German Chancellor Olaf Scholz landed in Kyiv on Monday for crisis talks ahead of a visit to Moscow to head off what Berlin sees as the "very critical" threat of a Russian invasion.
+"We are doing everything possible to prevent a Russian invasion in Ukraine, while also preparing for the worst", Truss tweeted after the meeting.

-European leaders warn that the crisis is the worst threat to the continent's security since the Cold War, with Putin demanding a rollback of Western influence in eastern Europe and a ban on Ukraine joining NATO.
+The prime minister was also to receive a security briefing from intelligence chiefs, and will on Tuesday chair a full meeting of the Civil Contingencies Committee that is convened to handle matters of national emergency or major disruption to discuss the UK's overall response, Downing Street said.